0xcatalysis/docs/docs/stakeholders/coverage-clients.md

 # Coverage Clients

 Coverage clients are institutional entities that purchase onchain coverage policies to protect against specific risks.
-These include institutions like Trading Desks, Market Makers, Prime Brokerage Firms and DeFi protocols like Lending Platforms, Stablecoins & Vault Infrastructure.
+These include institutions like Trading Desks, Market Makers, Prime Brokerage Firms and DeFi protocols like Lending Platforms, Stablecoins & Vault

 ## Benefits of Catalysis Coverage